 We will provide hand sanitizer at key places in the building for people to use and provide cleaning supplies in restrooms for individuals to clean after use.

 Our worship services will continue to be streamed online for those who are uncomfortable or unable to attend in-person worship.

 Worship at First Presbyterian Church calls us into relationship with God and our neighbor.
 In worship we hear and are nourished by the Word of God, and we respond with our gifts, sacraments, and mission work.

 Sunday worship begins with the prelude, a time for us to rest in the stillness of God and prepare ourselves to receive the Holy Spirit.
 After the prelude, we get ready for the Word of God in praise, communal confession, prayer, and music.
 Then we share the peace of Christ with our neighbors.
 After the Peace, we read Scripture together and hear a message of hope from God.
 Following the sermon, we proclaim our faith and offer prayers for each other and for our world, concluding with the Lord’s prayer.
 We usually close our services together with song, but at this time we will be signing our concluding benediction to each other.

 Music is an integral part of every worship service.
 We believe that music is a gift from God.
 Our vision for music is that the congregation can join together to “Sing to the Lord a new song” (Psalm 96:1).
 Realizing that we are all called to make a joyful noise, we encourage congregational singing and participation for all ages and ability levels.
-At this time indoor singing is still not advised, so we are exploring other opportunities to make and enjoy the gift of music together.

 We offer limited handicapped parking in the rear of the building, and there is an elevator located near the rear entrance for handicapped access.
 Otherwise, there is ample street parking in the area around the church.